 But the lepers perhaps cause us more heart ache than any others.
 Every week one, two or three come pleading to be taken in and treated.
 Driven out by relatives and friends, they reach us carrying all that they possess, with food enough for two or three days only, and nowhere in the wide world to find refuge.
 A year ago we took one in, and under treatment he is already half-way towards a “cure.”
 Zz-t’pp is his name!
 And recently a little boy of fourteen or so arrived from the Mp’o country, destitute.
 We had not the heart to drive him out, so gave him food, medicine and somewhere to sleep in exchange for grazing our cow.
 But he was homesick for Nosu company and ran away.
 A few days later a dejected Djii Ha reappeared, his scalp lacerated where he had been stoned by unfriendly people, and since then he has settled down amongst us.
 Is it right to run this risk to our own children?
 But what would you do?

 In 1947 we were impressed by the need of Nosu lepers, and ever since the pathos of their condition has not ceased to stir us.
 But in spite of frequent efforts to persuade the chiefs who own the foothills called the Leopard’s Mouth, that stretch of no-man’s land between the rival Hma and Ba Tc’ie clans, to allow the lepers to live up there, we have not yet been successful.
 A few chiefs met to discuss their terms, but the parley ended in drunkenness and fighting as they do so often.
-All is Satanic, and their only motive for considering our project is the advantages they would gain in payment and service from the lepers.
-Love or kindness do not enter into their thoughts.
 But we are gaining ground, if slowly, and soon our cry will be for someone willing to live amongst the lepers in our colony.

 The Challenge of Chuheh